Ancient Greek Architecture: The Origin and Evolution

 Art and Culture:

-The art during the Hellenic period lead to a major impact on the Greek architecture & art.
+The art during the Hellenic period lead to a major impact on the Ancient Greek Architecture & Art.

 - The art scene of Greek culture started evolving from pottery, which gave a sense of proportions, symmetry, and balance.
 The decorations were majorly geometric and ordered neatly into zones, on defined areas of each vessel.

-- These qualities were further reflected in ancient greek architecture.
+- These qualities reflected evidently in Ancient Greek Architecture.

 - The use of the human figures as the major decorative motif grew.
 This depicted the relevance of human scale and figures in art and architecture.